benhorvath/statesim/README.md

 # StateSim: Monte Carlo simulation of international state systems

 Python simulation of war and diplomacy.

+The paper uses a computer simulation to shed light on contradictory hypotheses generated from the realist school of international relations.
+It draws on the work of Cusack and Stoll (1990b).
+The simulation initializes 98 primitive states, modeled as random regular graph.
+The states ally with and fight wars against eachother, governed by simulation parameters set by the researcher.
+The parameters control variables like presence of norms of restraint, distribution of power, accuracy of perception, destructiveness of wars, the weight of chance in deciding outcome of combat, etc.

+Nearly 1600 simulations were ran and recorded (`data` folder).
+Parametric survival analysis is used to adjudicate between competing theories.
+The results are broadly consistent with Cusack and Stoll in that key variables are shown to be statistically significant, refuting ‘automatic stabilization’ theories of state systems.
+See the pdfs in the `paper` directory.

-Begins with initialization:
+The simulation begins with initialization:

 * Phase I: Initialize data and build world

-Proceeds in _n_ iterations, each in three phases:
+Proceeds in _n_ iterations (in the paper, 1000), each in three phases:

 * Phase II: Diplomacy
 * Phase III: War (potentially)